-The oil filter may be a simple and disposable part, but it plays a major role in extending your engine’s lifespan.
+The oil filter may be a simple and disposable part.
+Yet, it plays a major role in extending your engine’s lifespan.
 Oil filters should be replaced at every oil change.
-That’s why, as a Toyota owner, you should be aware of what oil filters are, how they work, how to replace one, and more.
+That’s why, as a Toyota owner, you should know everything there is to know about oil filters.
+That includes what oil filters are, how they work, how to replace one, and more.

 If you’re looking for all the information you need about oil filters in one place, this guide is just what you need.

 As the motor oil runs through the engine, it slowly breaks down.
 As it breaks down, it leaves contaminants in the oil.
 It also picks up tiny metal particles as the engine wears.
 The more contaminants the oil accumulates, the muckier it gets.
 That can seriously damage the engine.
 That’s why Toyota designed your car to have an oil filter between the engine and the oil pan.

 An oil filter is a cylinder-shaped part with a pleated filter inside.
 Its sole purpose is to filter the contaminants out of the oil to keep the oil clean until the next oil change.

 To read more about oil filters and how they work, this article has all the information you need: What is an Oil Filter and Why is it Important?

 The spin-on oil filter is the most common type of oil filter.
 A spin-on oil filter contains several important components:

 - A cylinder-shaped centrifugal pleated filter